lley154/littercoin/README.md

 Select receive in the Nami wallet to get an address to send the funds to.
 Use that address in the test faucet page and make sure you select preprod network.

-Once you have some funds in the Admin account, you can proceed.
+Once you have some funds in the User account, you can proceed.

 #### Demeter Run Setup
 Demeter Run is a fully hosted provider that creates workspaces where you can interact with the cardano node and build and launch web3 applications.
 You will need to create a workspace (for free) for the steps below.